Overview

-This statement has been published in accordance with Section 54, Part 6 of the Modern Slavery Act 2015 and outlines the work undertaken by TheWorks.co.uk plc (“The Works” or the “Group”) to prevent modern slavery and human trafficking in its business and supply chains.
+This Modern Slavery Statement (the "Statement") ispublished in accordance with Section 54, Part 6 of the Modern Slavery Act 2015.
+It outlines the work undertaken by TheWorks.co.uk plc (“The Works” or the “Group”) during the financial year 1st May 2025 - 30th April 2026 to prevent modern slavery and human trafficking in our business and supply chains.

 The Works is the UK’s leading family-friendly value retailer of arts & crafts, stationery, toys and books.
 Building on our purpose to inspire reading, learning, creativity and play, our mission is to be the favourite destination for affordable, screen-free activities for the whole family.